Totally Boyband

-Totally Boyband is a television programme that aired in the United Kingdom on MTV.
+Totally Boyband is a television programme directed by Ross Norman that aired in the United Kingdom on MTV.
 The programme debuted on 18 September 2006 and aired on Sunday nights at 21:30 (GMT).
 The premise centred on the former members of boy bands and pop music bands attempting to regain their former fame by regrouping into a new band called Upper Street.
 A single called "The One (That Got Away)" was released on 23 October 2006, but spent only one week at number 35 after entering the UK Singles Chart on 29 October.